Chart Color Schemes

 Pendle Hill - Girraween's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Pendle Hill - Girraween shows excellent health outcomes, particularly for younger populations with low prevalence rates of common conditions.
+Pendle Hill - Girraween shows excellent health outcomes, especially in younger age groups with low prevalence of common conditions.

-Private health cover stands at approximately 52% (~7,655 residents), slightly higher than the average SA2 area.
-Diabetes and arthritis are the most prevalent health issues, affecting 6.0% and 5.1% respectively.
-Overall, 79.2% report no medical ailments, similar to Greater Sydney's 79.0%.
-The area has a senior population of 13.2%, or 1,921 people.
-Health outcomes among seniors require additional attention compared to the broader population.
+Private health cover is high at approximately 52% (~7655 people), leading the average SA2 area.
+Diabetes and arthritis are most prevalent, affecting 6.0% and 5.1% respectively.
+79.2% report no medical ailments, similar to Greater Sydney's 79.0%.
+The area has 13.2% seniors (1921 people), with health outcomes requiring more attention compared to the broader population.

 Frequently Asked Questions - Health